Want to make some Halloween Cricut projects? Find out how to make a reverse canvas Halloween sign and grab a Halloween free cut file!

 Then place the wood frame on top of the canvas and trace its outline.
-Just cut a little inside the line and you’ll have the perfect size that you will be using.
+Just cut a little inside the line and you’ll have a perfect size that you will be using.

 Prep the frame by sanding it and painting it the color of your choice.
 On some of my reverse canvas signs, I fill in the holes with wood filler but I skipped that step and just painted the whole thing black.
 Let it dry.

 Cut out the SVG file with your Cricut on heat transfer vinyl.